 - a.
-Uses an MRSL to manage legal compliance within each jurisdiction with manufacturing operations.
-Our MRSL includes only chemicals that are legally restricted in each market. - b.
-Uses a single MRSL that reflects the strictest regulation in all of the countries or markets in which the company has manufacturing operations. - c.
-Uses a single MRSL that reflects the strictest regulation in all locations worldwide. - d.
-Uses a single MRSL that includes voluntary limits or bans of chemicals beyond what is covered in the most restrictive global regulations or it includes chemicals that may not be subject to regulation but which the company has voluntarily chosen to limit or ban. - e.
+Uses a single MRSL that reflects the strictest regulation in all of the countries or markets in which the company has manufacturing operations. - b.
+Uses a single MRSL that reflects the strictest regulation in all locations worldwide. - c.
+Uses a single MRSL that includes voluntary limits or bans of chemicals beyond what is covered in the most restrictive global regulations or it includes chemicals that may not be subject to regulation but which the company has voluntarily chosen to limit or ban. - d.
 Uses a list of chemicals identified for reduction beyond regulatory requirements.
 Our company may or may not require suppliers to eliminate all of these chemicals in used manufacturing operations.